 Specifically, residential electricity consumption is defined as electricity used in a place of permanent abode.
 This excludes, for example, hotels and boarding houses.
-Technically, the forecast depends on customer type in the Market Settlement and Transfer Solutions (MSATS) system as tagged by the local DNSP.
+Technically, the forecast depends on customer type in the Market Settlement and Transfer Solutions (MSATS) system as tagged by the local distribution network service provider (DNSP).